 - 1 thumb-size piece of galangal or ginger, thinly sliced

-- 1/2 cup fresh coriander/cilantro leaves & stems, chopped
+- 1/2 cup fresh coriander/cilantro leaves and stems, chopped

 - 1/2 cup fresh basil

 - 1/2 teaspoon ground cumin

 - 1/2 teaspoon ground white pepper (available in most supermarket spice aisles)

 - 1/2 teaspoon ground coriander

 - 3 tablespoons fish sauce (vegetarians: substitute 1 tablespoon soy sauce with 1/4 teaspoon salt)

 - 1 to 2 teaspoon brown sugar, to taste

 Process well to form a fragrant Thai green curry sauce.
 Taste-test the sauce for salt and spice.

 Your curry sauce is now ready to be used.
 Enjoy!

-- If using a pestle & mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
+- If using a pestle and mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
 Your curry paste is now ready to use.

 - To make this sauce into a delicious Thai curry, drizzle some vegetable oil into a wok or deep-sided frying pan and swirl around.
-Add the green curry sauce, plus other ingredients (your choice of protein — chicken, pork, beef, tofu or vegetables).
+Add the green curry sauce, plus other ingredients (your choice of protein—chicken, pork, beef, tofu, or vegetables).
 Bring to a light boil and then reduce heat to a gentle simmer, stirring occasionally.
-If more sauce is needed, add chicken stock or faux chicken stock or a combination of stock and water.
-When the curry is fully cooked, reduce heat to minimum and add the reserved 1/4 can coconut milk.
+If more sauce is needed, add chicken stock, faux chicken stock, or a combination of stock and water.
+When the curry is fully cooked, reduce heat to minimum, and add the reserved 1/4 can coconut milk.
 Taste-test before serving, adding more fish sauce or salt if needed.
 Sprinkle over fresh basil and serve with rice.
 Enjoy!